noisyboiler/wampy/README.rst

     $ wampy run docs.examples.services:DateService

-Now open a Python console in a new terminal, allowing the DateService to run uninterupted in your original terminal.
+Now, open a Python console in a new terminal, allowing the ``DateService`` to run uninterupted in your original terminal (but once you're done with it ``Ctrl-C`` is required).

 ::